 The mythical narrative rather reinforced the association of (practical) war to the early Romans, with Mars being portrayed as the father of the legendary founders of Rome – Romulus and Remus.
 To that end, the month of March (named after him, derived from Latin Martius) was reserved for the beginning of military campaigns, while also corresponding to many of the festivals of Mars.
 Furthermore, the altar of Mars in Campus Martius (Field of Mars) was uniquely dedicated to the god of war by the seemingly peace-loving Numa, the legendary second king of Rome.
 All of these cultural factors make Mars one of the exclusive ancient Roman gods who possibly had no parallel in the proximate Greek culture (in spite of sharing some qualities with Ares).

-7) Venus – The Equivalent of Greek Aphrodite
+7) Venus – The Goddess of Beauty and Love (Equivalent of Greek Aphrodite)

 The ancient Roman deity of beauty, love, desire, and sex, Venus is often perceived as the equivalent of the Greek goddess Aphrodite.
 However, like in the case of some of the earlier mentioned Roman gods, Venus as a divine entity possibly epitomized more aspects than her Greek counterpart – since she was also regarded as the goddess of victory and fertility (and possibly even prostitution).
 In any case, it was the embodiment of the concepts of beauty, sex, and desire that formed the core of her attributes, so much so that the Latin noun venus also meant ‘sexual love’ or sexual desire.